 Awareness of the role of the nursing assistant in nursing care and skill development.
 Topics: maintain a safe environment, provide restorative care, communication, and practice basic concepts of care.
 Background check is required for clinical.

 Nurse Delegation (2)

-Class is for Washington State caregivers who work in or will work in specific community-based long-term care settings.
-Course covers: medication administration, diabetes care, roles and laws pertaining to delegation and hands-on skills practice.
-Prerequisite: NAC Certification or co-enrollment in NAC.
+Class for Washington caregivers who work or will work with specific populations in community-based care settings.
+Course covers laws pertaining to delegation and hands-on skills.

-Mental Health (1)
+Mental Health 1 (1)